What is Chewing Off His Fur?

+Seborrheic dermatitis is one possible skin issue.
 Your dog’s sebaceous glands, which are just below the surface of the skin may overproduce sebum, an oily or waxy substance that is used to waterproof and protect the skin.
 When this occurs, your dog’s skin will flake off in scales or possibly look red and inflamed.
 Seborrheic dermatitis will also cause your dog’s skin to become itchy, and he will scratch and chew at his fur to relieve himself.
 Usually, a foul odor is also associated with this type of skin disorder.

 An open wound or scratch, if left untreated, can quickly develop into an infection.
 Additionally, untreated allergies or skin disorders can cause your dog to scratch and chew his fur off, which may then lead to a secondary infection.
 Yeast or bacteria can cause secondary infections.
 Malassezia overgrowth is a common yeast infection that affects dogs that chronically chew at their fur.
 Your dog’s mouth and the environment may also trigger a bacterial infection, especially if your dog has self-mutilated his skin through chewing off his fur.

 Insect and Parasite Bites